meghanhoyer/NICAR17_Adv_SQL/SQL_queries.md

     ORDER BY 1 DESC
     LIMIT 10;

-Check out another field — are there are bunch of crazy entries?
-Can be a good indication of how clean or dirty your data is.
+It's always good to check out a few other common fields to check how clean or dirty your data is.
+State names are always a good place to start when you're looking for missing or unusual values, so we'll check there.

     SELECT site_state, count(*)
     FROM inspection